garyk295/madridapiclab2/index.md

 4. You should already be signed into Bluemix.
 5. Select the region and space where you previously created your own API Connect instance.
 Speak to your instructor if you have not yet done this.
-6. Select the catalog you would like to use (the recommendation is to use sandbox)
+6. Select the catalog you would like to use (the recommendation is to use sandbox) and click 'next'.

       <img src="/madridapiclab2/images/2-6-2.png" width="450">